snail-language/snail-language-support/schedule.md

     - Play around with [Mock Debugger](https://code.visualstudio.com/api/extension-guides/debugger-extension#the-mock-debug-extension) to see what we're shooting for
     - [VSCode Language support blog](https://www.codemag.com/article/1809051/Writing-Your-Own-Debugger-and-Language-Extensions-with-Visual-Studio-Code)

-From what I am reading, a VSCode debugging extension is an intermediary between a standalone debugger and the vscode debug extension api.
-Will I be creating a gdb style debugger first, then linking it to vscode?
-If so, how do I ensure that it supports debugging on mac, windows, etc., not just my mac machine?

 November
+- TBD, depending on how implementation goes we will have a better sense of how to build this debugger.

 December

-**December 16th** Last day of Classes
+**December 16th** Last day of Fall Classes

 January

-**January 18th** First day of Classes
+**January 18th** First day of Spring Classes

 February
 - Link debugger to VSCode